-The College of Arts aims to provide flexible, accessible research support to our diverse community of researchers.
+The College of Arts & Humanities aims to provide flexible, accessible research support to our diverse community of researchers.
 The aim of the College Research Office is to foster and enhance research activity across the College by:

 - working with the College Management Team on the development, implementation and monitoring of the College’s Research and Knowledge Exchange Strategy and Policy;